 47. Tren del Fin del Mundo, Argentina

-The last of four train journeys in this list, the ‘train to the end of the world’ runs on the world’s sourthernmost railway by the city of Ushuaia.
+The last of four train journeys in this list, the ‘train to the end of the world’ runs on the world’s southernmost railway by the city of Ushuaia.
 The Southern Fuegian Railway was originally used to transport construction materials from Ushuaia prison to nearby Mount Susana.
 The 500mm steam engine has today been revived as a tourist experience, featuring a narration of its historical significance.

 48. Valle de la Luna, Bolivia

-This is one of two Valle de la Lunas (moon valleys) we have visited in South America (the other in Chile).
+This is one of two Valles de la Luna (moon valleys) we have visited in South America (the other in Chile).
 The Bolivian version is a riddle of canyons and peculiar rock formations near La Paz.
 This bizarre phenomenon is the result of weather-eroded mountain, and a path has been carved to wander among the oddly shaped and coloured stalagmites.
 It is said that Neil Armstrong once visited and commented on the valley’s likeness to the moon, hence the name.